99x/99x.github.io/CONTRIBUTING.md

 - push your branch and submit a pull-request for it;
 - go through the review process until your pull-request is merged; and close your issue.

+You can email us to **99xt@googlegroups.com** if you have something to discuss further.